Experimental Treatment With the "Hemolung" for Patients With COPD Hospitalized for Sudden and Severe Breathing Difficulty

 Open to people ages 22 years and up

-- Confirmed diagnosis of underlying COPD (based on prior spirometry or approved screening procedure) or ACOS (Asthma-COPD Overlap Syndrome) based on prior spirometry or approved screening procedure.
+- Confirmed diagnosis of underlying COPD or ACOS (Asthma-COPD Overlap Syndrome)

 - Informed consent from patient or legally authorized representative

-- Meets one of the 2 following sets of population stratification criteria:
+- Meets one of the three following criteria:

 - Is at high risk of requiring intubation and invasive mechanical ventilation (MV) after at least one hour on NIV due to one or more of the following: